-- (a) The objectives and scope of the project; - (b) Applicable regulations and standards; - (c) Responsibilities for management of the project; - (d) Description of processes and tasks; - (e) Interfaces among the different types of tasks (e.g. field tasks, laboratory tests, analysis) and disciplines involved (e.g. earth sciences, engineering) with all inputoutput requirements; - (f) Project deliverables and reporting.
+- (a) The objectives and scope of the project; - (b) Applicable regulations and standards; - (c) Organization of project, role, and responsibilities for management of the project; - (d) Work breakdown, processes and tasks, schedule, and milestones; - (e) Interfaces among the different types of tasks (e.g. field tasks, laboratory tests, analysis) and disciplines involved (e.g. earth sciences, engineering) with all necessary input and output; - (f) Project deliverables and reporting.

-10.4 The project scope should identify all the hazards generated by earthquakes that are relevant for the safety of the nuclear installation and that will be investigated within the framework of the project.
-This Safety Guide addresses a group of hazards that are associated with earthquakes.
+10.3 The project scope should identify all the hazards generated by earthquakes that are relevant for the safety of the nuclear installation and that will be investigated within the framework of the project.
+This Safety Guide addresses individual hazards that are associated with earthquakes.
 Depending on the objectives of the project, some or all of these hazards may be considered in the scope.
 If some of the hazards are considered to be out of scope because it is believed that they are not relevant to the site, a screening process should be applied to demonstrate and document that this is the case.